faithvoid/xbmc-addons/README.md

 [**Cortana Wireless**](https://github.com/faithvoid/script.cortanawireless) - Xbox Media Centre script for XBMC4Xbox + Raspberry Pi to use a Raspberry Pi as a wireless adapter. (*WIP*)

-[**XBE Audio Patcher**](https://github.com/faithvoid/script.xbeaudiopatcher) - A utility that modifies the hex of .XBE files to read soundtrack files from "F:\TDATA\FFFE000" instead of "E:\TDATA\FFFE000".
+[**XBE Soundtrack Patcher**](https://github.com/faithvoid/script.xbesoundtrackpatcher) - A utility that modifies the hex of .XBE files to read soundtrack files from "F:\TDATA\FFFE000" instead of "E:\TDATA\FFFE000".

 [**XBE Save Patcher**](https://github.com/faithvoid/script.xbesavepatcher) - A utility that modifies the hex of .XBE files to read/write save files from "F:\TDATA\" instead of "E:\TDATA\".